mercure-imaging/mercure-totalsegmentator/README.md

 `docker run -it -v /input_data:/input -v /output_data:/output --env MERCURE_IN_DIR=/input  --env MERCURE_OUT_DIR=/output --shm-size 1G *docker-tag*`

 ### Note
-The default shared memory (shm) size for Docker container might not be sufficient to run the container.
+* The default shared memory (shm) size for Docker container might not be sufficient to run the container.
 Thus, `--shm-size 1G` is included in the above command.
 Similarly, when configuring this module in Mercure, add the following as one of the docker arguments:
 `"shm_size": "1G"`

+* The container can take quite some time to finish (especially if not using GPU).
+Still, if it appears stuck for a long time even after trying with a small subset of data, it can be due to incompatible versions of the packages, while doing local development.
+Due to that, the predictions do not get saved and the next operator keeps on waiting.
+You can step inside the container and run the code directly to verify what is going on:

+  `docker run -it -v /input_data:/input -v /output_data:/output --env MERCURE_IN_DIR=/input  --env MERCURE_OUT_DIR=/output --shm-size 1G *docker-tag* bash`

+  With that, you will step inside the Docker container and then after that:

+  `python mercure-totalsegmentator -i $MERCURE_IN_DIR -o $MERCURE_OUT_DIR`

+* You can also check out the logs of the container directly:

+  `docker logs <container_id>`

 <br>